The Arts in Cuban Culture : A Panoramic View of Architectural Restoration, Visual Arts, Music and Dance

 After lunch we will visit the Lizt Alfonso Dance Company for a private presentation.
 Lizt Alfonso Dance Cuba is the precursor and maximum exponent of the "fusion" style in Cuban dance.
 Founded 25 years ago by its creator, director and choreographer, Lizt Alfonso, it has conquered audiences of all ages in the five continents, performing in hundreds of cities with the strength and rhythm of the Cuba that vibrates today.
 The Company works with the Old Havana community providing dance classes to 1,200 students.

 To finish our journey and say “hasta luego, Cuba,” we will enjoy a farewell dinner followed by a unique dance experience at the Parisiene Nightclub at the Nacional Hotel.
 The show called “Cubano, Cubano,” is a representation of the history of Cuban culture with Indo-American, Spanish, and African dances and music.
 To finish the night, there will be dance lessons for anyone who wants to learn how to rumba!

 DAY 6 - DEPART

-After a final breakfast with an evaluation of the program, followed by checkout and lunch, we will travel to José Martí International Airport for departure.
+After a final breakfast followed by checkout and lunch, we will travel to José Martí International Airport for departure.